pme123/scala-adapters/docs/_pages/02/01-technologies.md

 date:   2018-03-16
 categories:
   - architecture
-excerpt: "What technologies are in use in this Scala full-stack implementation"
+excerpt: "What technologies are in use in this Scala full-stack implementation."
 ---
+{{page.excerpt}}

 We structure the technologies by the Architecture Tiers.

 {:.fiftyPercent}